Daisy Bates (activist): Early life

 You're filled with hatred.
 Hate can destroy you, Daisy.
 Don't hate white people just because they're white.
 If you hate, make it count for something.
 Hate the humiliations we are living under in the South.
 Hate the discrimination that eats away at the South.
 Hate the discrimination that eats away at the soul of every black man and woman.
 Hate the insults hurled at us by white scum—and then try to do something about it, or your hate won't spell a thing.

 Bates said she had never forgotten that.
 She believed that this memory supported her strength for leadership in the cause of civil rights.

-Before Daisy was exposed to her biological mother's death, she often played with Beatrice, a white girl around her age.
+Before Daisy was exposed to her birth mother's death, she often played with Beatrice, a white girl around her age.
 They shared pennies for hard candy, and got along well.

 Bates's childhood included attendance in Huttig's segregated public schools, where she learned firsthand the poor conditions to which black students were exposed.
-Orlee Smith died when Bates was a teenager, leaving her with her mother.
-Bates deeply appreciated her father, leading to her own assumption that she married her husband because he shared similar qualities with her father.
+Orlee Smith died when Bates was a teenager.
+Bates deeply appreciated him, leading to her own assumption that she married her husband because he shared similar qualities with Smith.
 Bates had great adulation for the man where she couldn't "remember a time when this man I called my father didn't talk to me almost as if I were an adult".
-In contrast to their relationship, Daisy had an austere relationship with her mother.
+In contrast to their relationship, Daisy had an austere relationship with her adoptive mother.
 Susie Smith would punish Daisy, who was "often clobbered, tamed, switched, and made to stand in the corner".
-Even after the death of Orlee Smith, the two had a falling out.
+After the death of Orlee Smith, the two had a falling out.

 Daisy was 17 when she started dating Lucius Christopher Bates, an insurance salesman who had also worked on newspapers in the South and West.
 Daisy was only 15 years old when they first met, and Lucius was still married to Kassandra Crawford.
 Lucius divorced his first wife in 1941 before moving to Little Rock and starting the Arkansas State Press.
 Daisy and L.C.
 Bates married on March 4, 1942.